Herein lies a true story of about 50 pages detailing my trials and tribulations.

 The criminal court transcripts are there to confirm the facts.

-With such being true then it goes without saying that there is no chance for a conviction and this is why the Department of Public Prosecutions did not appeal the not guilty verdict (see Exhibit 15).
+With such being true then it goes without saying that there is no chance for a conviction and this is the indubitable reason for the evidence displayed in Exhibit 27 of Chapter 6 as to why the Department of Public Prosecutions did not appeal the not guilty verdict.

 Since this is the case with the two criminal trials, and the transcripts from both criminal trials are there to check, then why did the civil courts with so many judges right up to the Constitutional Court rule to forfeit my home?
 This is a reasonable question to ask but what the general public do not realize is that the investigating drug police officer who arrested me did not appear in the Erasmus kangaroo court or any of the civil appeals.